The Hunting Ground is Cliff's latest book

 Teen me - I was good at Table Tennis!

-I was lucky with that first series of books about magic and witches.
-The Doomspell Trilogy was published in 24 languages around the world.
 After I finished it, I continued my love affair with fantasy by creating The Silver Sequence, which I still think is probably my best and definitely my most original work.
 Following that, I tried to scare everyone half to death with a couple of ghost novels – Breathe and The Hunting Ground

 In case they weren’t scared enough, I threw in a pure horror novel for good measure.
 Savannah Grey is about a girl who has something terrifying inside her throat – only to discover that what’s there is much more terrifying than she originally thought.